Meet our Education Scholarship Recipients

 Tenisha

-Tenisha graduated from the Radiologic Technologist Program in 2022.
-Upon graduation, she accepted a position at Diagnostic Imaging Northwest.
+I graduated from the Radiologic Technologist Program in 2022.
+Upon graduation, I accepted a position at Diagnostic Imaging Northwest.
 She shares, “I got a little later start.
 I had my GED and had three children at the time.
 I have an aptitude for math, am a math tutor, and I feel comfortable in the sciences.
 I was on the nursing path, but redirected to Radiologic Sciences by a teacher who was also a neuroengineer who recognized my strength in math.
 Radiologic Sciences is a better fit for me.”
-Tenisha values mentorship, knowing that she has the opportunity to ask questions to a radiologist and a technologist.
-All of these resources play a role in evaluating options for her career in radiology.
+I valued the mentorship, knowing that it was the opportunity to ask questions to a radiologist and a technologist.
+All of these resources played a role in evaluating options for my career in radiology.
 “I am extremely open to where each path leads me.
 I discovered you need to believe in yourself and have someone believe in you too.
-My four children are so proud of their mom!”
+My five children are so proud of their mom!”
 Tenisha is excited to share that she is working full-time as a Radiologic Technologist at Diagnostic Imaging Northwest.

 Traci